 So what’s there to argue about then?

 Also, before the 1990s, the ROC government continued to claim to be the only legitimate government of “China”, including territories that are actually under PRC’s control.
 It was only after 1990s when the ROC government started to claim Taiwan by itself as an independent country.
-Currently only 21 members of the United Nations and the Holy See recognize Taiwan as a country (meaning they recognize the government of the ROC, not the PRC), and have official diplomatic missions in Taiwan.
-Taiwan has been attempting to rejoin the UN in recent years, but due to Resolution 2758, opposition from major powers in fear of conflict in the Taiwan Strait, and PRC’s veto power in the Security Council, these attempts have been unsuccessful.
+Currently only 14 members of the United Nations and the Holy See recognize Taiwan as a country (meaning they recognize the government of the ROC, not the PRC) and have official diplomatic missions in Taiwan.
+Taiwan has been attempting to rejoin the UN in recent years, but due to Resolution 2758, opposition from major powers in fear of conflict in the Taiwan Strait, and PRC’s power to veto in the Security Council, these attempts have been unsuccessful.

 So what happens if I am to travel to Taiwan and need help from my country?
 Is there an embassy?